Efficient multi port-based teleportation schemes: Summary of the main results

+where $m_{\mu},d_{\mu}$ denote multiplicity and dimension of irreducible representations of $S(N)$ respectively in the Schur-Weyl duality, and $m_{\mu/\alpha}$ denotes number of paths on reduced Young's lattice in which diagram $\mu$ can be obtained from diagram $\alpha$ by adding $k$ boxes.
+The efficiency of the new deterministic protocol compared with deterministic PBT when teleporting a composite system is depicted in Figure~\ref{fig:test2}.
+In this case, we perform significantly better even than the optimal PBT.

-The numbers $\lambda_{\mu}(\alpha)$ are eigenvalues of MPBT operator and $m_{\alpha}, d_{\alpha}$ denote multiplicity and dimension of the irrep labelled by $\alpha$ in the Schur-Weyl duality.
+\item In the probabilistic case we prove Theorem~\ref{thm_p} in which we connect probability of success $p$ with quantities describing symmetric groups $S(N)$ and $S(N-k)$: \be p=\frac{k!\binom{N}{k}}{d^{2N}}\sum_{\alpha \vdash N-k}\mathop{\operatorname{min}}\limits_{\mu\in\alpha}\frac{m_{\alpha}d_{\alpha}}{\lambda_{\mu}(\alpha)}, \ee The numbers $\lambda_{\mu}(\alpha)$ are eigenvalues of MPBT operator and $m_{\alpha}, d_{\alpha}$ denote multiplicity and dimension of the irrep labelled by $\alpha$ in the Schur-Weyl duality.
 The optimal measurements in this case are also derived in the same theorem.
 The efficiency of the new probabilistic protocol compared with probabilistic PBT when teleporting a composite system is depicted in Figure~\ref{fig:test3}.
 In this case we outperform the optimal PBT scheme for $k\geq 3$.
 We obtain these results by solving the dual with the primal problem and showing that they coincide, giving us the exact value of the probability and form of the optimal measurements.
 Exploiting symmetries of the protocol with the mathematical tools developed in this paper, we were able to solve the optimisation problem analytically, which is not the general case in the optimisation theory.

 \end{enumerate}